PreK - 8th Grade

 Fifth Grade Social Studies

 The fifth grade social studies curriculum contains hundreds of lessons, as well as worksheets, quizzes and tests, organized into a number of chapters.
 Many homeschoolers use the social studies lessons as a supplement to their homeschooling approach.
 Non homeschoolers use the lessons as a fifth grade social studies tutorial, for 5th grade online tutoring, for extra practice, or summer enrichment.
+Although the materials are extensive, social studies is included as an added bonus.
+It does not correlate to all state standards and is not animated.

 - Olmec - The Olmec Civilization and its location, means of travel, dwellings, food production, art and religion, writing, counting, and calendar are discussed.
 Interactive assignments require the students to identify important facts.